-Trump’s first week was remarkably terrible for the climate
+Zombie pipelines, an EPA under attack, and that’s just Week One

 Blocking the border

 What happened?
 On Wednesday, Trump issued an executive order kicking off the planning process for building his much-hyped wall along the U.S.-Mexico border.
 This is obviously an attack on immigrants.
 Less obviously, it’s an attack on our climate, threatened species, and fragile ecosystems.
 Building a 1,300-mile-long, 40-foot-tall wall would require massive amounts of concrete, which would result in a lot of additional greenhouse gas pollution, E&E News points out.
 And it would exacerbate the problems caused by existing border fences, like blocking the migration of animals such as wolves and jaguars, and triggering flooding.

 In building a wall, Trump and his allies would also be ignoring one of the root causes of migration: climate change.
 We need to be helping people affected by global warming, not creating new ways to shut them out — especially since Americans caused such a big part of the climate problem in the first place.

 How much should you worry?
 Some.
 There are a lot of stumbling blocks to be overcome before such a huge project could get rolling, but if it does, rare species and their habitats might be permanently devastated, and migrants trying to escape climate chaos and other hardships would suffer.